User Tools

 See these other articles for videos on making annotations in collections and exporting annotations for use in other programs.

-The available tools are listed here:
+The available annotation tools are listed here:

 1. Measurement tool